 The All Business podcast welcomes Dr. Maurice Flurie, CEO of Commonwealth Charter Academy.
 Commonwealth Charter Academy not only concentrates on fostering each students’ achievement, but also on the family – offering support and services so the family is integral to the learning environment!

 Today I was inspired and motivated by second chances.
 I had the privilege of attending HACC, Central Pennsylvania's Community College's S.T.E.P.
 Academy graduation.
 The graduates were made up of a group of men and one woman who, in their past, maybe took a wrong turn, but were there now to make a right one.
 Who were ready to "step up" and make a better future for themselves and ready themselves with the tools they need to be successful in today's workforce.

-To be successful in today's global economy, Pennsylvania must develop and harness the talent, skills and capacities of its citizens.
-Workers must be able to adapt and continually acquire the work practices and skills required by modern, flexible businesses.
+To be successful in today’s global economy, Pennsylvania must develop and harness the talent, skills and capacities of its citizens.
+Students must be prepared and workers must be able to adapt and continually acquire the training and skills required in the modern workplace.
 Unfortunately, public workforce development programs are too often based on out-of-date industrial models and not designed to meet current needs.
-Programs must also embrace a life-long approach to learning that is critical to the economic success of the Commonwealth.

-The Pennsylvania Chamber of Business and Industry strongly encourages policymakers to undertake regular and thorough reviews of existing workforce development programs to make sure that each is part of achieving comprehensive, high quality results at an acceptable cost-per-participant.
-These reviews should include a cost-benefit analysis and an analysis of ways that excessive fragmentation of workforce development programs can be eliminated to provide more efficient delivery of services.
-Information from these reviews should be made readily available to the public.
-In addition, The Pennsylvania Chamber supports:
+The Pennsylvania Chamber of Business and Industry strongly encourages policymakers to undertake regular and thorough reviews of existing workforce development programs to make sure each is achieving its objective at an acceptable cost-per-participant.
+These reviews should include a cost-benefit analysis and always strive to reduce fragmentation and provide more efficient delivery of services.
+Moreover, these reviews should be readily available to the public.